 Environmental justice considers minority or low-income populations in the community to determine whether any of the proposed action alternatives may have a disproportionately high, adverse human health or environmental effect on those populations.
-Environmental justice analysis is conducted in compliance with EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations.
+Environmental justice analysis is conducted in compliance with EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, and EO 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All.
 No environmental justice populations are located in the vicinity of the site that would be affected by the Proposed Action.
 The southern border of Kirtland AFB is shared with the Pueblo of Isleta, but no impacts from the Proposed Action are expected.
 Therefore, disproportionately high, adverse human health or environmental effects on minority or low-income populations are not expected.
 The Proposed Action also would not disproportionately expose children to environmental health risks or safety risks and would comply with EO 13045, Protection of Children from Environmental Health Risks and Safety Risks.